 Skip to primary navigation Skip to content Skip to footer

-Back to Blog
+Back to RailLines Blog

 THE EVOLUTION OF TRAVEL ON PASSENGER TRAINS

-a steam engine train traveling down train tracks near a field
+A steam engine train traveling down train tracks near a field.

 In the “Golden Age” of railroads, passenger trains were the safest and fastest mode of transportation.
 Near and far, they carried people to and from work, across state lines, and even across the country.